 Porquerolles Island is another great place to visit in the South of France, and this is just a short ferry ride away from Hyeres.
 Come here to experience white sand beaches and locally owned restaurants.
 But to really get into an island state of mind, rent a bike and pedal your way around the trails on the island to see the sights.
 The Plage de la Courtade is a popular beach here, and Fort Saint Agathe is a local historic site.
 This is more of a place to come to relax, rather than to party, so plan your next peaceful retreat on Porquerolles Island.

 Aix-en Provence has a laid-back vibe that is perfect for vacationing in the South of France.
 This is a university city that was the birthplace of the painter, Paul Cézanne.
-Top things to do in town are visit the Hotel de Caumont Art Centre, take a walk around Vieil Aix, visit the Site Memorial du Camp des Milles, and check out the Atelier Cezanne historic site and museum.
+Top things to do in town include a visit to the Hotel de Caumont Art Centre, while you can also take a walk around Vieil Aix, visit the Site Memorial du Camp des Milles, and check out the Atelier Cezanne historic site and museum.

 Marseille is a large and busy city that isn’t exactly relaxing for your vacation in the South of France, but it certainly will make it exciting.
 Head to the Old Port to be in the middle of the action here.
 Other essential sights to see in Marseille are the Basilique Notre-Dame de la Garde, Calanques National Park, the Musée d’Histoire de Marseille, and Boulevard Longchamp.
 The Randonnees Theatrales Marcel Pagnol Cie Dans la Cour des Grands, Fort Saint-Jean, and Mucem are also popular attractions in the city to add to your itinerary.